 Desert in the west.

 It is important to note that historically there is a geographical distinction between Nubia and Kush.
 While the land of Kush is geographically restricted to Sudan, Nubia may be considered as encompassing parts of southern Egypt.
-(The identification of southern Egypt with Nubia is attributed to the presence of a Nubian population which dates back to the expansion of the nomadic Nobatans/Nubians in the third century CE.)
+(The identification of southern Egypt with Nubia is attributed to the expansion of a nomadic Nubian/Nobatan population which dates back to the third century CE.)

 Most of Sudan's topography is consisted of deserts, except for